Davika Hoorne: Endorsements

 Davika starred in fashion brand Pomelo's special in-app video function, an engaging and interactive dimension, livestream shopping event.
 She is ambassador for 'Brand's Bird Nest' energy healthcare drink.

 In 2021, Davika attended the Gucci FW21, as a celebrity friend.
 In 2022, she as a Brand Ambassador attended Gucci's "Cosmogonie Fashion Show" in Castle del Monte, Italy.

 In September 2022, L'Officiel Malaysia celebrated its 7th anniversary with a "Shapeshifter" theme, were Davika starred on the cover in Gucci attire.
 In November 2022, at Bulgari's High Jewellery collection "Eden: The Garden Of Wonders" presentation in Bangkok, Davika was named the Italian jeweller's House Friend for the South Asia Pacific region.

 In February 2023, Davika was a guest invitee in Marvel Studio movie launch events, Thailand.
 In May 2023, she did a fashion photoshoot for Calvin Klein Jeans in Seoul, Korea.
 Later, in October 2023, Davika was appointed as first Thai brand ambassador for Gucci and Gucci Beauty.
 Since January 2024, Gucci announced that Davika was selected as its Global Brand Ambassador.

 Philanthropy

 In December 2016, Davika joined UNICEF in support of the Basket of Hope fundraising campaign to help children affected by emergencies across the world.

 In October 2018, Davika joined WildAid as Thailand's ambassador for the "Ivory Free" campaign, as she has a deep affinity for elephants.
 She dissuaded consumers from buying, using or accepting ivory as a gift, and endorsed the message: "Ivory is beautiful only on elephants".

 Public image

 Davika with more than 18.2M followers on Instagram, is the most followed female artist within the Thai industry.
 She's among the "Top 3: Most Powerful Actress as Brand Ambassador" in Thailand.

 Personal life

 Since 2018, Davika has a relationship with Chantavit Dhanasevi.
-On June 11, 2025, Chantavit decided to propose to Davika with a large diamond ring.
+On June 11, 2025, Chantavit proposed to Davika with a large diamond ring.
+They married at the boutique hotel Maison Mystique in Khao Yai, Thailand on November 10.